Gami-Hiro/BT5153-GroupProject-Team3/README.md

 Code > EDA_and_Processing > Text_Cleaning.ipynb.ipynb

 ## LSTM
-We constructed a base-line model with long-short term memory networks (LSTM).LSTM can learn long term relation ship of the contexts, using previous words and image to generate the next word in sequence.
+We constructed a baseline model with long-short term memory networks (LSTM).
+Pre-trained models InceptionV3 and GloVe were used to obtain image and word vectors.
+LSTM can learn the context and long-term relationship between words in a sentence, and is thus suitable for NLP tasks.
+Our model uses previous words and the image to generate the next word in sequence.

 Path of Code:
 Code > Model > LSTM_Beam.ipynb